What product are you having issues with?

 On your screen, you will be asked if you would like to keep your current user settings or revert back to default values.

 - To restore factory settings, select "RESET TO DEFAULT" and press "OK" on your remote control.

 - When asked, select "YES" to confirm you want to revert to the factory settings.

-Getting the most from Horizon TV recordings
+Getting the most from Virgin TV recordings

 First of all, have you ever missed a programme you thought you had recorded?
-This could be down to a very simple problem – not having enough free storage space on your Horizon box.
+This could be down to a very simple problem – not having enough free storage space on your Virgin TV box.
 The first thing to do is delete programmes that you’ve watched and are unlikely to watch again – maybe the evening news, for example.
 Next, use the handy Disk Space Management feature – it just takes 4 simple steps: